UPCOMING EVENTS AT ASNYC:

 Anthroposophy NYC is the New York City Branch of the Anthroposophical Society in America.
 We are dedicated to unite spiritual truths with life’s realities to nurture a shared community, inspired by the work of Rudolf Steiner.

-Our Rudolf Steiner Bookstore is open Wednesday-Friday 2-6 pm, Sat-Sun 1-5 pm (closed Mondays).
+Our Rudolf Steiner Bookstore is open Tue-Thu 2-6 pm, Fri-Sun 1-5 pm, Mondays 2-6 pm as available (please call).

 There may be some additional hours as per availability of volunteers.
 Please call bookstore @212-242-8945